Walther PP: Cultural references

-The fictional secret agent James Bond uses a Walther PPK in many of the novels and films.
+The fictional secret agent James Bond uses a Walther PPK in many of the novels, films and video games.
 Ian Fleming's choice of Bond's weapon directly influenced the popularity and notoriety of the PPK.
 Fleming had given Bond a .25 Beretta 418 pistol in early novels but switched to the PPK in Dr. No (1958) on the advice of firearms expert Geoffrey Boothroyd.
 Although referred to as a PPK in the film adaption of 1962, the actual gun carried by actor Sean Connery was a Walther PP. Actor Jack Lord, who played Felix Leiter in Dr. No, was presented with a gold-plated PPK with ivory handgrips, given to him by his friend Elvis Presley.
 Presley owned a silver-finish PPK, inscribed "TCB" ("taking care of business").
+It was renamed to PP7 in the 1997 video game GoldenEye 007.